jaso-public/cs764-sorter/README.md

 This method will parse floating points from the input arguments.
 It obtains and sets the probability value, indicated by the -p flag, when generating records.

 ## Consumer
-The Consumer class is utilized to continuously consume records from a provider until all records have been consumed.
-Like the Provider class, the Consumer class is a virtual class that will be implemented by various Consumers
+The consumer class is utilized to continuously consume records from a provider until all records have been consumed.
+Like the provider class, the consumer class is a virtual class that will be implemented by various consumers.

 ### consume()
-This method is a virtual method that must be implemented by all other Consumers.
+This method is a virtual method that must be implemented by all other consumers.
 It will continue to consume all records from a provider until there are no records left.

 ## NoopConsumer
-This class is a testing class that simply just continues to call the providers next() method until all records have been returned (a null pointer was reached).
+This class is a testing class that simply just continues to call the provider's next() method until all records have been returned (a null pointer was reached).

 ### Class Constructor
 The constructor sets the given source provider to the class' provider, so it can return records.